-An autistic priest and a dog walked into a bar…
+An autistic priest and a dog walk into a bar…

 A comedy about neurodiversity, religious trauma, and the fear of dying alone